 A variety of pedagogical methods are used to encourage active class interaction and participation.
 These include hypotheticals, simulations, small group work, and a "Poverty IQ Test."

-The instructor requires class attendance and does not allow laptops or other computer devices to be used during class time.
+The instructor requires class attendance and does not allow laptops, phones, or other computer devices to be used during class time.

 This is a two-credit seminar with an optional third credit for at least 20 hours of a clinical externship.